Alezeus/PortHub/README.markdown

 Please ensure your code follows the project's style and includes updates to this README if necessary.

-## License

-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the license terms.

 ## Acknowledgments

 - [Vue.js](https://vuejs.org/) for the reactive framework.